Search engines work towards improving their algorithms on an ongoing basis to ensure a positive experience for search users.

 Sure, article directories worked.
 And they worked pretty darn good for a long time, too.

-Commonly considered one of earliest forms of digital marketing, article syndication was low-hanging fruit to those in the know.
+Commonly considered one of the earliest forms of digital marketing, article syndication was low-hanging fruit to those in the know.
 And it made sense since the idea was similar to other channels like TV and print that already use syndicated content regularly.

 But Google eventually caught on, unleashing its game-changing Panda update in 2011.